superstore-stephen-jesse/superstor-time-series-project/README.md

 - Evaluate products sold by region and how they vary
 - Evaluate discount and ship date and how these factors affect profit
-- Create model that can predict future frofits accurately
+- Create model that can predict future profits accurately

 ### Appendix